 - We can make grants between £1,000 and £100,000+.
-This guidance is only for applicants asking for over £30,000, including touring applications, Place Partnerships and Projects of National Significance - We can support projects that last up to a maximum of three years - All applications must be made using our online system, Grantium see our separate guidance for details - Applications must meet the programme's criteria.
+This guidance is only for applicants asking for £30,000 or less - We can support projects that last up to a maximum of three years - All applications must be made using our online system, Grantium see our separate guidance for details - Applications must meet the programme's criteria.
 The application form will ask you to describe your project using these three criteria